About OpenScripture.Today

 Scripture is true

 When I say scripture is true, I mean that it is True in the absolute sense.
-God given us his thoughts and intentions in the words of men using language and metaphors we in your extremely finite limitations can understand.
-There do exists some challenges, but nothing that can't be reasonably dealt with.
+God has given us his thoughts and intentions in the words of men using language and metaphors that we in our extremely finite limitations can understand.
+These are the very words of God, written by men, and no mistakes or errors were when they were written.

 Scripture is sufficient